jness12/BioStatisticsAnalysis/Fish data.md

 :::

-This graph answers my question.
-It shows which lakes have more species than others.
+This graph shows which lakes have more species than others.
 For example, lake Erie seemed to have the most number of species around 1995 but then during the 2000s experienced a decline.
-It now looks like during 2008 lake Erie and lake Huron had very similar number of species present.
+It now looks like during 2009 lake Erie and lake Huron had very similar number of species present.

 In regards to my hypothesis this graph also provides insight into that.
 This graph tells us as time progresses, number of species in each lake also progress.
 However there are some exceptions where the number of species decline during a time period.
 For example, around 1895 lake superior experienced a decrease in number of species observed.

-Overall from this graph I can accept my hypothesis that the average number of species will increase over the years.
-But I cannot say that the species will increase each year, since the data here shows some years species experienced a decline.
+Overall from this graph I can accept my hypothesis that the number of species will increase over the years and there will be more variety in species.
+But, I cannot say that the species will increase every year, since the data here shows some years species experienced a decline.

 In regards to the decline in species some years, I can assume this could be due to natural selection or over fishing.

+# Number of species per year in Lake Erie

 ::: {.cell}